 There are two types of emissions that impact on the environment:

-The National Transport Commission estimates that if Australian consumers purchased vehicles with best in class emissions, national average CO2 emissions for new light vehicles would be up to 50 per cent lower.
+The National Transport Commission estimates that if Australian consumers purchased vehicles with best in class emissions, national average CO2 emissions for new light vehicles would be over 50 per cent lower.

 CO2 emissions in the Australian new light vehicle fleet